How to Pass a Mouth Swab Drug Test

 Before you can understand how to pass a mouth swab drug test, you’ll need to grasp the underlying premise.
 Before your test, a designated collector (an employee or a third-party drug testing company), will open a new, sealed test kit.
 The kit includes a collection device, the testing chamber with a liquid solution, and a results indicator.

 They’ll ask you to open your mouth.
-Using the long collection device, which may look like a Q-tip or a spongy tongue scraper, you’ll drag the collector along your tongue at least a handful of times.
-This collects the saliva and any leftover THC molecules on the inside of your mouth.
+Using the long collection device, which may look like a Q-tip or a spongy tongue scraper.
+You’ll drag the collector along your tongue at least a handful of times.
+This method collects the saliva and any leftover THC molecules on the inside of your mouth.

 The Science Behind an Oral Swab Drug Test